Sanctification in Christianity

 In Christianity, sanctification (or in its verb form, sanctify) literally means "to set apart for special use or purpose", that is, to make holy or sacred (compare sanctus).
 Therefore, sanctification refers to the state or process of being set apart, i.e. "made holy", as a vessel, full of the Holy Spirit.
 The term can be used to refer to objects which are set apart for special purposes, but the most common use within Christian theology is in reference to the change brought about by God in a believer, begun at the point of salvation and continuing throughout the life of the believer.
 When used in this sense, sanctification is known as growth in grace.
 Many forms of Christianity believe that this process will only be completed in Heaven, but some (particularly conservative Quaker and Methodist traditions, inclusive of the Holiness movement) believe that entire sanctification is possible in this life.
+Several traditions refer to the goal and possibility of reaching Christian maturity.

 Teaching by Christian denomination

 Roman Catholicism

 The Catholic Church upholds the doctrine of sanctification, teaching that:

 Sanctifying grace is that grace which confers on our souls a new life, that is, sharing in the life of God.
 Our reconciliation with God, which the redemption of Christ has merited for us, finds its accomplishments in sanctifying grace.
 Through this most precious gift we participate in the divine life; we have the right to be called children of God.
 This grace is the source of all our supernatural merits and bestows upon us the right of eternal glory.

 Saint Paul of the Cross stated that "Prayer, good reading, the frequent reception of the sacraments, with the proper dispositions, and particularly the flight of idleness—these are, believe me, the means of sanctifying yourself."

-According to the Catholic Encyclopedia "sanctity" differs for God, individual, and corporate body.
+According to the Catholic Encyclopedia, "sanctity" differs for God, individual, and corporate body.
 For God, it is God's unique absolute moral perfection.
 For the individual, it is a close union with God and the resulting moral perfection.
 It is essentially of God, by a divine gift.
 For a society, it is the ability to produce and secure holiness in its members, who display a real, not merely nominal, holiness.
 The Church's holiness is beyond human power, beyond natural power.

+The Second Vatican Council referred to Christian maturity as the true goal of liturgy and fraternal life:

+Ceremonies however beautiful, or associations however flourishing, will be of little value if they are not directed toward the education of men to Christian maturity.